 The theme depends on third-party libraries like jQuery and a couple of other scripts, which is the reason why it is heavier.

-Fortunately, there is a section in the Theme Panel to disable unnecessary modules, which can marginally reduce the page size.
+Fortunately, there is a section in the Theme Panel to disable unnecessary modules, which can further reduce the page size.

 As we have covered all the essential points about OceanWP, let us conclude by stating the pros and cons.